rmnel/horizon/src/data/portfolios/couple-3/index.md

 ---
 title: A high-class affair
-description: Relive the elegance of your venue and the grandeur of your wedding through artistic photography.
+description: Relive the elegance of Pilates and the grandeur of your fitness journey through artistic coaching.
 heroImage: ./Untitled-8.jpeg
 date: "Apr 15 2024"
 location: Houston, Texas